adildon/consciousnessresearch.github.io/README.md

 # consciousnessresearch.github.io
+**Consciousness Research Centre** — *A Living Archive of Vedic and Buddhist Wisdom*

-Consciousness Research Centre: a living archive of Vedic and Buddhist wisdom.
-Over 2,000 talks linking Upaniṣads, Buddha’s teachings, yoga, tantra, and astrology with the challenges of modern life.
-Rooted in practice, shared freely for seekers and researchers.
+For over 13 years, Consciousness Research Centre has presented a postgraduate-level seminar on spiritual philosophy and practice — over 2,000 video talks exploring the Upaniṣads, the Buddha’s teachings, yoga, tantra, astrology, and lived experience of the Self.

+This archive is guided by a simple vow: nothing is taught here that has not been personally practiced or realized.
+Each talk is both commentary and testimony, linking original sources of Vedic and Buddhist traditions with the challenges of contemporary life.

+The project continues to grow as a freely available library of wisdom — a path for seekers, students, and researchers who wish to discover not only what the scriptures say, but how their truths can be lived today.

+Visit the YouTube Channel → https://youtube.com/@ConsciousnessResearch